vijayshankarrealdeal/Clipboard/readMe.md

-Below is an example `README.md` file for your project:

----

 # Clipboard History Manager

 A lightweight macOS clipboard manager built with SwiftUI that captures and stores both text and image clipboard content.
 It runs in the background with a menu bar icon, supports a global hotkey (Command+Control+V) to bring up the main window, persists clipboard data locally, and adapts its appearance for both dark and light modes.